ppone/docs/guides/chasing.md

 ###Example 3

-Let the invoice due date be September 10th
+Let the invoice due date be September 10th.

 ####CASE A

-We set our schedule to
+We set our schedule to.

 *Send a reminder 5 days before the due date*

-And we also add in
+And we also add in.

 *Send a reminder 5 days repeating*